 Chiropractic in Pregnancy

-Chiropractic care for pregnant women can not only help you stay more comfortable, but may also help facilitate the birthing process.
+Chiropractic care for pregnant women can help you stay more comfortable throughout pregnancy.
+And a chiropractor may also help facilitate the birthing process.
 Studies have shown that women under chiropractic care during pregnancy tend to have shorter, easier deliveries.
 Chiropractic care after delivery is also a good idea.
 An Italian study showed that postpartum discomfort was relieved in 90 out of 120 patients who received chiropractic adjustments.

 Medications for Pain in Pregnancy